wlach/eideticker/README.md

     export DM_TRANS=sut
     export TEST_DEVICE=<device ip of phone>

-If you are using a B2G device with adb, then you might need sudo privileges for
+If you are using a FirefoxOS device with adb, then you might need sudo privileges for adb:
-adb:

     adb kill-server
     sudo adb start-server